-The proposed Impact Site, excluding open waterbody areas, is comprised of several palustrine emergent (PEM) and palustrine scrub-shrub (PSS) wetland patches totaling 196.52 (WA001) acres (Appendix A).
-Of the 196.52 acres, PEM wetland patches comprised 174.71 acres and PSS wetland patches comprised 19.08 acres, with the remaining acreage being open water.
+The proposed Impact Site, excluding open waterbody areas, is comprised of several palustrine emergent (PEM) and palustrine scrub-shrub (PSS) wetland patches totaling 110.1 (WA001) acres.
+Of the 110.1 acres, PEM wetlands comprised 106.4 acres and PSS wetlands comprised 3.7 acres.

-According to the Natural Resources Conservation Service (NRCS) Soil Survey for Brazoria County (USDA 2015), two soil map units are present within the project area - Surfside clay and Velasco clay.
+According to the Natural Resources Conservation Service (NRCS) Soil Survey for Brazoria County (USDA 2015), two soil map units are present within the Impact Site - Surfside clay and Velasco clay.
 Surfside clay consists of very deep, saline soils located on Gulf Coast floodplains and saline prairies.
 These soils are very poorly drained, occasionally flooded by both fresh and salt water, and are saturated at or near the surface for several months at a time.
 Surfside clay is listed as a hydric soil on the 2014 NRCS National Hydric Soil List.
 Velasco clay consists of very deep, saline clays located on Gulf Coast floodplains.
 These soils are very poorly drained, occasionally flooded by both fresh and salt water, and the zone of water saturation fluctuates from the surface to a depth of 30 inches.
 Velasco clay is listed as a hydric soil on the 2014 NRCS National Hydric Soil List.

-SWCA identified two vegetation community types within the project area including PEM and PSS wetland.
-Species identified along with their areal coverage, as documented at representative data points, are recorded on the data sheets in Attachment B. A photographic log, depicting representative images of the vegetation communities within the project area, is provided in Appendix C. Examples of dominant species identified within each vegetation community type are listed in the following paragraphs.
+SWCA identified two vegetation community types within the Impact Site including PEM and PSS wetland.
+Species identified along with their areal coverage, as documented at representative data points, are recorded on the reports data sheets.
+A photographic log, depicting representative images of the vegetation communities within the Impact Site was included in the report.
+Examples of dominant species identified within each vegetation community type are listed in the following paragraphs.